 - Distance from a hospital and easy access to emergency transport.

 - Often people feel there is “no place like home” and others feel that their home environment isn’t conducive to birth.
-At our birth center we have a funny slogan:

 For more information, read this article from the ACNM on Choosing where to give birth